ebabcock/PowerAfterChange/docs/reference/find_min_sites_analytical.md

   Standard deviation of difference in means

-- distribution:

-  Distribution for simulated data.
-Must be "normal" here.

-- useTest:

-  Which test to use.
-Must be "paired-t" here.

-- n_grid:

-  Number of sites grid

 ## Value

-Power for each number of sites in n_grid

-Power for each number of sites in n_grid
+Power for each number of sites in S_grid